RIO-LI/paparazzo/README.md

 // observe `marry` event, and one handler pz.on('marry', (data) => {
-    // you want to da
+    // you want to do
 });

 // continue to  observe `marry` event, and  handlers pz.on('marry', [(data) => {
-    // you want to da
+    // you want to do
 }, (data) => {
-    // you want to da
+    // you want to do
 }]);

 // observe `gossip` and `affair` simultaneously,and add handlers